Things To Do In Vegas In July

 Courtesy of Plaza Hotel and Casino

-Inspired by the fireworks shows at Disneyland, the Plaza’s Welcome to the Weekend Summer Friday Fireworks lights up the sky above downtown Las Vegas and be part of a festive summer block party atmosphere.
+Inspired by the fireworks shows at Disneyland, the Plaza’s Welcome to the Weekend Summer Friday Fireworks lights up the sky above downtown Las Vegas.
+Each show kicks off with a special guest—the TNT Igniter—a surprise celebrity or local hero lighting the first spark.

-You can catch the fireworks show from places like the hotel’s Carousel Bar.
-For a front-row viewing experience, join the viewing party at Plaza’s rooftop pool!
+You can catch the fireworks show from places like the hotel’s Carousel Bar or rooftop pool.
 Pool doors open at 7pm, fireworks go off at 9:15pm.

 While you’re here, why not also play a game of bingo?
 We love Plaza Hotel because it’s the closest hotel to the Strip for old-fashioned bingo fun!